 Do you need a lot of RAM for a laptop for college use?

-However, you may not need as much as 8GB or even 16GB of RAM if all you plan to do is use one or two applications at a time.
-Ultimately, the amount of memory your laptop needs depends on what type of user you are and what kind of tasks you anticipate using your laptop for.
+So, you may not need as much as 8GB or even 16GB of RAM if all you plan to do is use one or two applications at a time.

 Does the Operating System Affect RAM?